MELDProject/meld_graph/docs/prepare_data.md

 - Sex: 1 if male, 0 if female
 - Scanner: the scanner strenght associated with the MRI data ('3T' for 3 Tesla or '15T' for 1.5 Tesla)

-Note: please ensure to not change the name of the columns and to have completed the files with the appropriate values, otherwise the pipeline will fail.
+Note: please do NOT change the name of the columns and ensure that you have completed the .csv file with the appropriate values, otherwise the pipeline will fail.